Nevar530/TRS80/README.md

   - Owned catalogue
   - Lance builds
   - Session state
-- Export to JSON, import later, continue instantly.
+- Export to JSON, import later, continue instantly
+- **Lance exports can be dropped into Mobile Skirmish as `mechs.json`**

 ---